renabeeee/renabeeee/README.md

 ###

 <p align="left">I'm Serena, a passionate Full Stack Software Engineering student at Actualize Coding Bootcamp.
-With a background in sales and marketing, I bring a unique perspective to the world of coding, blending creativity with technical skills to build innovative solutions.
+With a background in sales and marketing, as well as experience in web design, I bring a unique perspective to the world of coding, blending creativity with technical skills to build innovative solutions.

 </p>